CodeAnil/PasswordHashing/README.md

 In a nutshell, hashing password is to hash the passwords using sha512 algorithm, which is written in Python 2.7 and Flask Frame work

 # How to use Password Hasher
+# Python Version: 2.7

-- Install dependencies
+#- Install dependencies
   pip install hashlib wtforms
-- run python command
+#- run python command
   python hash.py